Need Gutters Repaired

 Rain gutters aren’t very exciting.
 You probably never even notice yours until something goes wrong with them.
 And then it’s the wrong kind of excitement.

-Gutters & downspouts collect & carry away rainwater that would otherwise run off the roof, splash down & erode the soil & stain the siding.
-More important, gutters & downspouts form the first line of defense against a wet basement or crawl space: If you let water collect along the foundation, hydrostatic pressure will build, & water will eventually find its way inside the house.
-It’s equally significant to keep the ground around a hillside home dry.
+Gutters and downspouts collect and carry away rainwater that would otherwise run off the roof, splash down and erode the soil and stain the siding.
+More important, gutters and downspouts form the first line of defense against a wet basement or crawl space: If you let water collect along the foundation, hydrostatic pressure will build, and water will eventually find its way inside the house.
+It’s equally important to keep the ground around a hillside home dry.

-For these reasons it’s significant that your gutters are in proper working order.
-Here, we’ll show you how to patch a hole, seal a leaky corner joint & secure a gutter that’s pulled away from the house.
-Fix these problems as shortly as they occur & your gutters will work more effectively & last many years longer.
+For these reasons it’s important that your gutters are in proper working order.
+Here, we’ll show you how to patch a hole, seal a leaky corner joint and secure a gutter that’s pulled away from the house.
+Fix these problems as soon as they occur and your gutters will work more effectively and last many years longer.

 Patching a hole

 Gutters develop holes in a number of ways.
-Rust eats through steel gutters, & copper & aluminum versions are easily punctured by falling branches or sharp tools.
+Rust eats through steel gutters, and copper and aluminum versions are easily punctured by falling branches or sharp tools.
 Occasionally, you’ll find a hole that someone drilled through a gutter in an attempt to drain standing water.
-(If a gutter isn’t draining properly, it’s either not sloping toward the downspout or it’s sagging & needs to be raised.)
+(If a gutter isn’t draining properly, it’s either not sloping toward the downspout or it’s sagging and needs to be raised.)

 First, clean all debris from the gutter with a wide putty knife or plastic gutter scoop ($4).
 Wearing leather work gloves, scrub the area clean with a stiff-bristle wire brush.
 If there’s any rust around the hole, cut it out with aviation snips.
 Then run the seal down any open seams.